 • Secured dismissal of soils contamination claims related to alleged industrial aerial emissions under CERCLA at the Ninth Circuit Court of Appeals.

-• Developed and implemented successful strategy in multivenue toxic tort claims.
+• Developed and implemented successful strategy in litigation of multivenue toxic tort claims.

 Professional Highlights